Looking for delicious places to eat in Pasadena, California?

 Top restaurant (not to be confused with Tops burgers) is located on Colorado Blvd in an unassuming shopping strip.
-We found this spot out of curiosity and wondering why it was always so packed.
-That’s because they serve some of the best Hawaiian and Indonesian food in Pasadena.
+We found this spot out of curiosity and wondered why it was always so packed.
+They serve some of Pasadena’s best Hawaiian and Indonesian food.

-Here you’ll find Hawaiian bbq short ribs, spam musubi, oxtail soup, authentic loco moco, chicken katsu, Indonesian fried rice and so much more.
+You’ll find Hawaiian bbq short ribs, spam musubi, oxtail soup, authentic loco moco, chicken katsu, Indonesian fried rice, and much more.
 Honestly, it’s all amazing.
 Most meat plates are served with white rice and their yummy mac salad.

 As of today, it is still take-out only.
-It is probably the best way to try Top’s as it’s small and a no-frills kind of place.
+It is probably the best way to try Top’s as it’s small and a no-frills place.